EU Ports traffic data

 - In addition, there might be differences in coverage of actual port facilities included in Eurostat's definition of a "statistical port" and the facilities included in the figures of a port authority.

 ESPO also provides Market developments figures in the annual report.
-These figures are compiled by ITMMA and Eurostat.
+These figures are compiled by Eurostat and ESPO.

 EUROSTAT data on port level is available in several tables in the Eurostat online database, the main ones being the quarterly tables for transport of goods and passengers (covering main EU ports) and the annual tables for transport of goods and passengers (covering all EU ports handling goods/passengers):